-Children are susceptible to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of a school or colleges safeguarding approach.
+Children are vulnerable to extremist ideology and radicalisation.
+Similar to protecting children from other forms of harm and abuse, protecting children from this risk should be a part of a school's safeguarding approach.

-The governing body will ensure that a DSL has undertaken Prevent Lead training and that all staff receive training about the Prevent Duty.
+The governing body will ensure that a DSL has undertaken Prevent Lead Training and that all staff receive training about the Prevent Duty.

-The following member of staff is the Prevent Lead and has undertaken Prevent Lead training Jessica Lechner
+The following member of staff is the Prevent Lead and has undertaken Prevent Lead training Jessica Lechner (Coordinator and DSL).

-Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
+Staff are required to be alert to changes in children's behaviour which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-The school's/college's Designated Safeguarding Lead (and Deputies) should be aware of local procedures for making a Prevent referral.
-See also 'The Prevent Duty, Departmental advice for schools and childcare providers', DfE (June 2015), and 'Revised Prevent Duty Guidance: for England and Wales,' HM Government, (April 2021).
+The centre's designated safeguarding lead (and any deputies) will be aware of local procedures for making a Prevent referral.